Eve00000/website/content/news/XXXX-XX-XX-Midsummer-Mixxx.md

 a track can also be muted e.g. if you mute all tracks except the vocals you are actually playing an a capella.

 Without stems you need the beats to be synced, even if the intermediate beat would fit better to cover bass/drum sounds, you need to work hard with the eq's to camouflage bass left-overs.
-With stemms you can just completely hide the unwanted tracks.
+With stems you can just completely hide the unwanted tracks.

 Remark: The quality of the stems is of course very important, a lot of stem creators are showing up everywhere.
 Some need you to upload your original file, some can use your GPU, some use well trained AI models, others don't.